 Academic Calendar: Semesters

-View key dates for this Academic Calendar for 2024-25 including when teaching starts and finishes and when you break for holidays.
+View key dates for this Academic Calendar for 2025-26 including when teaching starts and finishes and when you break for holidays.

-Welcome and induction
+Welcome and Induction

-Your Welcome Week is an essential introduction to your course and student life at CCCU, helping you to feel confident and prepared for your studies right from the very start.
+Your Welcome Week is an essential introduction to your course and the wider University, helping you to feel confident and prepared for your studies right from the very start.

-If any of your welcome activities are in groups, your course team will contact you before your arrival to let you know which group you will be in.
+It is important to check your Course Welcome Week for all the activities you are required to attend as part of your course induction.
+If any of your welcome activities are in groups, your course team will contact you before you arrive to let you know which group you will be in.

 Your teaching timetable

-Find out more about all aspects of timetabling for new students including user guides.
+Learn more about timetabling for new students including user guides and videos.

 Welcome

 Early Childhood Studies focuses on the holistic development - both developmental and social - of infants and young children from conception to the age of eight.
-It draws upon research and professional practice from many areas: from health and education, psycholohy & sociology, to economics and neuroscience, which is what makes it so diverse, exciting and an interesting degree to study!
+It draws upon research and professional practice from many areas: from health and education, psychology & sociology, to economics and neuroscience, which is what makes it so diverse, exciting and an interesting degree to study!

 The Early Childhood Studies degree at Canterbury Christ Church University has been designed to meet the QAA Subject Specific Benchmarks (2022).
 QAA (2022) state that 'Early Childhood Studies graduates progress to a wide range of professional roles, contribute to policy and research, and advocate for babies and young children, their families and the early childhood professions.
 They facilitate the right of children to actively participate in their world, recognising each child and all children's uniqueness.
 Their knowledge enables them to advocate for young children’s needs, voice, rights, development and learning, while celebrating diversity and promoting inclusion.'
 This will be you in the future and your journey starts now!